DomiXLinux/silentloop-blog/content/posts/test.md

 ---
 title: "Test Post"
-date: 2025-06-24
+date: 2024-06-24
 draft: false
 ---

-This is a test post for SilentLoop Syndicate.
+This is a test post generated to verify blog setup.